erdembn/fizzbuzz/README.md

 # fizzbuzz
-Simple Python program for the FizzBuzz game
+Simple Dart and Python program for the FizzBuzz game